MahmudAhmed/HalalTable/README.md

 <p align="center">
   <img width="600" height="500" src="https://github.com/MahmudAhmed/HalalTable/blob/master/app/assets/images/halaltable-preview.gif">
 </p>
-HalalTable is a single page app inspired by OpenTable, which allows users to search for halal restaurants in the five boroughs of NYC, make reservations and save specific restaurants as they wish.
-This app was built with Ruby on Rails for the backend and React-Redux for the frontend, using PostgreSQL to manage the database.
+HalalTable is a single page app inspired by OpenTable, which allows users to search for halal restaurants in the five boroughs of NYC, make reservations, save specific restaurants, and leave reviews.
+This app was built with Ruby on Rails and PostgreSQL for the backend and React, Redux for the frontend.

 ## Technologies
 * Backend: Ruby on Rails/PostgreSQL